chem-274-A-master/problem-set-1/instructions.md

-# Week 2 Problem Set
+# Homework 1: Harmonic Oscillator

 For this homework set, you will be writing a Python class to represent a harmonic oscillator.
 The concept of a harmonic oscillator plays a crucial role in both classical and quantum physics.